Irritable Bowel Syndrome (IBS)

 Signs and symptoms

-Symptoms not consistent with irritable bowel syndrome should alert the clinician to the possibility of an organic pathology.
+Symptoms not consistent with IBS should alert the clinician to the possibility of an organic pathology.
 Inconsistent symptoms include the following:

 See Presentation for more detail.